LeoGollo/epic-poem/epic.md

 These lines will be replaced with the story of chapter 10.
 It will be written by Johan
 Australia has great weather.
 Mac is the worst.
+This is a new line using the branch my_new_line!
+Enjoy reading it.

 Chapter 11
 ---------